serverless/blog/posts/2019-10-08-serverless-alibaba-cloud.md

 # Overview

-Today we're excited to announce Serverless Framework support for the biggest public cloud providers in the biggest country in the world - Alibaba Cloud (Aliyun).
+Today we're excited to announce Serverless Framework support for the biggest public cloud provider in the most populous in the world - Alibaba Cloud (Aliyun).

-As we continue our push towards more vendor choice with [Twilio](https://serverless.com/blog/serverless-and-twilio/) and new improvements to the [Microsoft Azure](https://serverless.com/blog/serverless-azure-functions-v1/) integration we are excited to offer developers everywhere a chance to use the Alibaba Cloud plugin to deploy to Alibaba regions in China and around the world.
+As we continue our push towards more vendor choice with [Twilio](https://serverless.com/blog/serverless-and-twilio/) and new improvements to the [Microsoft Azure](https://serverless.com/blog/serverless-azure-functions-v1/) integration we are excited to offer developers everywhere a chance to use the Alibaba Cloud plugin to deploy to Alibaba Cloud regions in China and around the world.

 This will allow organizations with customers or users inside China or other parts of East Asia and the Pacific to build geographically-proximate serverless applications.
-Organizations with previous Serveress Framework experience can use the framework they're used to while adopting features and services of Alibaba Cloud.
+Organizations with previous Serverless Framework experience can use the framework they're used to while adopting features and services of Alibaba Cloud.

 # Deploying Our First Alibaba Cloud Microservice